 Q: I am concerned about whether data sharing is allowed by the informed consent forms my research participants signed.
 How do I find out more about what I am allowed to share?

 A: Contact the IRB (Institutional Review Board) help line through the Pitt Human Research Protection Office (HRPO).
 They can help you understand what is and is not allowed in your current informed consent forms, and write language that aligns with the new NIH requirements for your future forms.
+See also the NIH "Considerations for Obtaining Informed Consent" and the NIH Office of Science Policy's "Informed Consent for Secondary Research with Data and Biospecimens" documents.

 A: I have made a sincere effort to share my data in accordance with the policy, but there simply isn't a solution that fits all of my requirements (due to size, privacy requirements, etc.) Is there any way I can share my data upon request with vetted researchers without going through a repository, and will that satisfy the NIH requirements?